pzdebik/WPF-task-management-app/README.md

-# ToDo Console & WPF App
+# WPF & Console Task Management App

 .NET solution in this repository contains three projects:
 - ClassLibrary -- universal methods and models for both console and WPF app.